-Neither side have found their form consistently this season but Willie Duncan is backing goals at both ends when Peter Houston's Terrors host Kenny Shiels' Killie on Friday nightAfter a difficult start to the Scottish Premier League season, Dundee United have finally started to find their feet.
+Neither side has found their form consistently this season but Willie Duncan is backing goals at both ends when Peter Houston's Terrors host Kenny Shiels' Killie on Friday nightAfter a difficult start to the Scottish Premier League season, Dundee United have finally started to find their feet.
 Manager Peter Houston will hope that his side can collect another three points when they play host to Kenny Shiels’ Kilmarnock at Tannadice on Friday night.

 United suffered a set-back last week when they were beaten by Hibernian at Easter Road but that was a first defeat in five league matches for the Terrors and they are available at 19/20 (1.95) with William Hill to claim a home win here.